We're giving you the chance to win back the value of your meal - every time you dine this month!

 About

-That said, you can expect dishes like a delicate herb broth served with farm vegetable crudites and tempura potato, salted egg yolk with chives and broad beans, and smoked whey sauce.
+That said, dishes have previously included a delicate herb broth served with farm vegetable crudites and tempura potato, salted egg yolk with chives and broad beans, and smoked whey sauce.
 Another dish featured is comprised of a potato brioche brushed with lamb fat, whipped butter, and a cured lamb heart.
 Guests can also expect a cheese course which will consist of a fruit toast topped with melted Tunworth cheese, finished with honey and truffle, and followed by a melon and cucumber sorbet.

 FAQs